-Dear Gentlemen, and your Supporters … Monterey 2018 Car Week is upon us.
+Dear Gentlemen, Lords, Ladies, and your Supporters …

 We were everywhere during Car Week.
 We had a number of supporting activities that drew strong participation from our Group including the Alvarado Street Run and the Run over the Laureles Grade to lunch at The Quail.
 At The Quail … Colin Warnes arranged the exhibit of the two time Pebble Beach winning Cadillac Allard J2, in memory of it’s driver Bill Pollack and in support of our Run group.
 The Pebble Beach Concours d’Elegance created a special exhibition Class for The Specials that Raced at Pebble Beach.
 Three of the six cars displayed on Sunday had raced in our Group on Saturday.
 Lastly, we had a well attended wine and cheese get together on Row Q after Saturday’s races that was organized by the Nelson’s with help from the Specials tent and Vince Vento.